yuanqing/node-module-patterns/README.md

 ### IV.
 Function Returning a Function

-Export a function that accepts options, does some pre-processing based on the given options, before finally returning a function.
+Export a function that accepts options, does some initialisation/pre-processing based on the given options, before returning another function.

-The returned function has access to variables in the enclosing scope.
-In our example, the returned function has access to the variable `bar` in the scope of the function `foo`.

 ```js
 var foo = function(opts) {